 Among earthly diamonds, the most expensive known natural diamond also happens to be the largest.
 At 3,106 carats, the Cullinan was discovered in the small Premier Mine in Pretoria, South Africa.
 Extracted in 1905, it weighed roughly 1.3 pounds.
 Although it has been cut into 9 large stones and several smaller stones now, the largest gem, the Cullinan 1, at around 530 carats, is still considered to be the largest colourless diamond on this planet, its price soaring beyond $400 Million, while the Parent Gem itself would be worth over $2Billion.

 The largest coloured diamond on earth is the Golden Jubilee, weighing in at 545.76 carats.
 Consider that for a second, the Golden Jubilee is a little bigger than a golf ball.
 Lucy, at 10 billion trillion trillion carats, is sizeably larger than the Moon.
-It would need a jeweller’s loupe the size of the Sun to grade!
+It would need a jeweler’s loupe the size of the Sun to produce a diamond grade!

-Lucy, The Largest Diamond in the known Universe would need a Jeweller’s Loupe the Size of our Sun to grade it.
+Lucy, The Largest Diamond in the known Universe would need a Jeweler’s Loupe the Size of our Sun to grade it.

 Abhijeet Borkar, an Astrophysicist and Space Researcher says: “White dwarfs are remnants of dead stars and their ultra-dense cores are primarily made up of carbon and oxygen.
 Over the course of billions of years, the hot core eventually cools down, turning liquid elements into solid, and converting the majority of its carbon into a crystal, under pressure from the enormous gravity of the white dwarf.
 This process is quite similar to that of forming diamonds on Earth.

 “We have seen evidence of diamonds on Earth, and of nano-diamonds in meteorite samples, and the discovery of Lucy points to the possibility of diamonds among the stars.”